 Drug offenses are an unfortunate consequence of the law wrestling with both an individual's freedom to, for example, smoke marijuana and an individual's addiction to more serious drug use.
-Many people are not bothering anyone and get caught with marijuana and are sometimes labeled a drug dealer depending on the amount and type of packaging confiscated.
-On the other hand, many people turn to harder drug use to cope with life and that addiction many times brings them into the hands of the law by either drug possession charges or, other times, to larceny charges as they steal to later sell for money to get drugs.
+Many people are not bothering anyone and get caught with a controlled substance and are even sometimes labeled a drug dealer depending on the amount and type of packaging confiscated.
+On the other hand, many people may turn to harder drug use to cope with life and that addiction many times brings them into the hands of the law by either drug possession charges or, other times, to larceny charges as they steal to later sell for money to get drugs.
 Contact a Fairfax Drug Possession Lawyer to discuss these matters because there are many things that be done to help your case.
 We offer a Free Consultation to discuss your case.
 Give us a call or use the contact form below.
-Text-Call: 703-300-5426.

 Possession of controlled substances unlawful: § 18.2-250 It is unlawful for any person knowingly or intentionally to possess a controlled substance unless the substance was obtained directly from, or pursuant to, a valid prescription or order of a practitioner while acting in the course of his professional practice, or except as otherwise authorized by the Drug Control Act (§ 54.1-3400 et seq.).

 Upon the prosecution of a person for a violation of this section, ownership or occupancy of premises or vehicle upon or in which a controlled substance was found shall not create a presumption that such person either knowingly or intentionally possessed such controlled substance.

 Thoughts: The statute is clear that just because an individual owns the home or car in which the substance is found, it does not create a presumption that they possessed the substance.